Protocol Guides

 April 14, 2026·12 min read

 Tracking lets you see patterns that guessing cannot.
-Over 4–6 weeks, you start to see which doses move the needle, which timing works for your schedule, and which side effects correlate with specific conditions.
+Over several weeks, you can see which symptoms changed, which routines were consistent, and which questions need follow-up.

 What to Log: The Minimum Viable Data Set

 Don't log everything at once.
-Start with these four data points every single time:
+Start with these four non-instructional data points:

-• Pain/symptoms before dose.
+• Symptoms before the event.
 Use a 0–10 scale.
 Be honest.
 "It feels fine" is not a data point.

 • Side effects.
 Nausea, headache, flushing, dizziness.
 Note timing and severity.